High School for Gifted Students, VNU University of Science: Campus

 The HUS High school for Gifted Students is located on Me Tri Campus, at 182nd Luong The Vinh Str., Thanh Xuân District, Hanoi.
 The campus comprises three buildings: the Main Building with 12 classrooms and the school office; the C3 building with offices of departments, laboratories and computer rooms; and the B1 building with some other classrooms.
-For all places on the campus, WiFi is available for only teachers.
+For all places on the campus, WiFi is available for both students and teachers.